justin-napolitano/giving-up/index.md

 ### Meat

 I mostly want to stop eating meat.
-I am close to dpoing so now, but I still find that I do not eat enough protien.
+I am close to doing so now, but I still find that I do not eat enough protien.
 Yesterday I bought a rotisserie chicken to supplement my nutrition.
 I do not want to eat meat because I feel terrible that the animals live in horrible conditions only to be slaughtered for my benefit.
 It feels wrong.. very wrong.

 ### Dairy